Bind data from RESTful web services to Syncfusion® Blazor components

 NOTE

-Find the sample from this Github location.
+Find the sample at this GitHub repository.